EmersonDUX/Borus--Low-FPS-Config/README.md

 Note: /fps will still show that you have low fps, however gameplay will be "smoother" and it should NOT stutter or lag as much.

+The name Borus' Low FPS Config only indicates that I use it and have done changes to the files from the originals, not that i own the code, but have changed some.